After the Storm (Monica album): Conceptualization

-With the market evolving very quickly and the sound of urban radio shifting to hip hop and edgier artistry, J Records asked Monica to substantially reconstruct the record with a host of new producers, leading to the cancellation of the US release of All Eyez on Me.
-After the commercial failure of original lead single "All Eyez on Me"—a sunny, upbeat groove with a pop feel that the label thought had misled audiences into believing that she was trying to break away from her core R&B fan base—Monica agreed that she would once again return to the studio, significantly raising the financial stakes of the project.
+Amid rapid changes in the music market and a shift in urban radio toward hip hop and edgier sounds, J Records asked Monica to substantially reconstruct the record with a host of new producers, leading to the cancellation of the US release of All Eyez on Me.
+After the commercial failure of original lead single "All Eyez on Me," an upbeat, pop-influenced track that the label felt had given the impression that she was moving away from her core R&B audience, Monica agreed that she would once again return to the studio, significantly raising the financial stakes of the project.
 Fresh from the success of her album Under Construction (2002), the label consulted rapper-producer Missy Elliott to work with her.
-While the pair had never worked together before, Monica, who had felt increasingly frustrated that the album still did not reflect where she wanted to go artistically after a series of unfruitful recording sessions, connected with Elliott after their first night in a studio in Miami where the rapper had played demos with old-school soul sounds to her.

-Elliott recorded three full-length songs with Monica that altered the course of the album and prompted J Records to replace former executive producer Jermaine Dupri with her.
+Frustrated that the album had not yet reflected her artistic vision, Monica connected with Elliott during their first session in a Miami studio, where Elliott played sample-heavy demos with old-school soul influences to her.
+The pair recorded three full-length songs together that altered the course of the album and prompted J Records to replace former executive producer Jermaine Dupri with Elliott.
 Additional recording sessions were set up with producers BAM & Ryan, Jasper DaFatso, and Jazze Pha, with rappers DMX, Dirtbag, Busta Rhymes and Mia X, and singers Tweet and Tyrese joining.
-Labelmate Mýa was originally set to lend her voice to a track, but was eventually replaced by Faith Evans; the untitled song did not, however, make the final track listing.
-Although the album was still planned to be titled All Eyez on Me until its completion, the singer decided to change the album title to a more personal one after years of private tribulations: "I wanted this to be more of my testimony," Monica told Jet Magazine in 2003.
-"I feel blessed to still be here after a lot of things that I've been through.
+Labelmate Mýa was initially set to feature on a track but was replaced by Faith Evans, although the song was ultimately left unused.

+Although the project was still planned to be titled All Eyez on Me until its completion, Monica ultimately chose a more personal name to reflect the challenges and private struggles she had experienced over the years, also including the deaths of her grandmother and her cousin and friend Selena Glenn from a brain aneurysm as well as the incarceration of her former partner, rapper C-Murder, on second-degree murder charges, describing the material as a testimony of her life and artistic journey.
+In an interview with Jet magazine, she commented in 2003: "I feel blessed to still be here after a lot of things that I've been through.
 I wanted to share certain things with people.
 Not so much as what I've been through, but how I made it through.
 That's what the album reflects [...]
 It's really the reason I titled my album After the Storm."
-In 2016, she further commented: "Everything about After the Storm was about my life after the hardship.
+The revamp also led to a redesign of the album's packaging, with J Records enlisting South African photographer Warwick Saint to shoot new photos for the project, replacing Joshua Jordan, who had photographed the artwork for All Eyez on Me.
+In a 2016 retrospective, Monica reflected on the album: "Everything about After the Storm was about my life after the hardship.
 This album came when I felt whole enough to make a record again."
+She further elaborated in 2020, expressing her hope that the album would reach listeners facing their own challenges and provide them with encouragement, writing on Instagram that her "sincerest prayer is that it reaches somebody in the midst right now and gives them hope to make it [through] the storm."